Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have been an underdog just two times in their last 10 contests and split those games 1-1.
+- In three games as the underdog over the last 10 matchups, the Marlins have posted a mark of 2-1.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total six times.
+- When it comes to the total, the Marlins and their opponents are 6-4-0 in their last 10 games.

-- The past 10 Marlins contests have not had a spread set by bookmakers.
-Miami and its opponent have topped the over/under for four consecutive games, with the average total established by oddsmakers being 8.5.
+- The Marlins' previous 10 contests have not had a runline posted by oddsmakers.
+Miami and its opponent have gone above the over/under for five games in a row, with the average total established by sportsbooks being 8.6.

 Explore More About This Game